Mr S Birks

 PSHE is taught to all year groups for 1 hour per week, throughout the year, this covers British Values, social moral, spiritual and cultural issues, as well as financial awareness and sex and relationship education.
 Year 11 has a clear focus on preparing students for the future.

 All students in Years 7 to 11 take Physical Education for at least 2 hours per week.
 In Years 10 and 11 some students additionally choose to take BTEC PE or GCSE Dance.

 Links with Other Providers

-The majority of students receive their education within the college, however, the college does have close links with two local providers; Forest Schools and Skillsforce.
+The majority of students receive their education within the college, however, the college does have a close link with a local providers; Forest Schools.
 Selected Year 7 students access a nurture opportunity at Forest Schools on a rota basis.
 This is delivered at the college and at local outdoor approved sites.
-Skillsforce provides an alternative, 2-day per week, character and resilience programme designed to re-engage students with education.
-Springwell has two places per year available on this 12 place course, the remainder filled by students from neighbouring schools Netherthorpe, The Bolsover School and Heritage High School.